 Should Synod decide to change marriage doctrine at a future point, a Measure produced here going through Parliament will provide the necessary legal opt-in.
-There is no need, therefore, for Parliament to act independently to change the 2013 Marriage Act.

-Those here and in Parliament who wish to enforce that or to remove the rights of conscience from equality law should be extremely careful what they wish for.
-It would infringe on the settled principles of religious freedom, overturn a century of measured devolution from Parliament to Synod and be likely to call into question the rights and protections of conscience for other denominations and faiths as well as the Church of England.
-The principle of religious freedom which we champion for our brothers and sisters in other countries needs to apply equally at home.
+There is no need, therefore, for Parliament to act independently to change the 2013 Marriage conscience from equality law, should be extremely careful what they wish for.
+It would infringe on the settled principles of religious freedom, overturn a century of measured devolution from Parliament to Synod and be likely to call into question the rights and protections of conscience for other denominations and faiths, as well as the Church of